parnika-c/try-me/README.md

-# 🏆 Try Me – Challenge Tracking Web App
+# 🏆 TryMe! – Challenge Tracking Web App

 A full-stack web application where users create accounts, join or create weekly challenges, and check in daily to stay active.
 Includes MFA, authentication, rankings, and a dynamic leaderboard.